-If you've already got a television campaign -- we're not suggesting you stop advertising online!
+If you've already got a television campaign – we're not suggesting that you stop advertising online!
 In-stream video is a great complement to television.
-Here are a few benefits you may experience if you combine your television ad campaigns with in-stream ads:
+Here are a few benefits that you may experience if you combine your television ad campaigns with In-stream ads:

-- Measurement: Know the effectiveness of your ad through conversion metrics and viewer behavior.
+- Measurement: Know the effectiveness of your ad through conversion metrics and viewer behaviour.

-- Flexibility: A 2010 Nielsen IAG study found that re-purposed television ads perform well online, oftentimes beating web original video ads.
+- Flexibility: A 2010 Nielsen IAG study found that re-purposed television ads perform well online, often beating web original video ads.
 (US only)

-- Brand Impact: A recent Nielsen study found that online video advertising outperforms television advertising for brand recall, message recall, and likability.
+- Brand Impact: A recent Nielsen study found that online video advertising out-performs television advertising for brand recall, message recall and likeability.
 Nielsen found that general online video ad recall is 65%, which is roughly 40% higher than TV ads.
 (US only)

-- Viewer Engagement: A 2009 Online Video Engagement Consortium study found that online TV show viewers are 28% more likely to pay attention than live TV show viewers.
+- Viewer Engagement: A 2009 Online Video Engagement Consortium study found that online TV programme viewers are 28% more likely to pay attention than live TV programme viewers.
 (US only)

 You can bid on either a vCPM or CPC basis for traditional in-stream ads: